aiven/devportal/docs/products/flink/howto/connect-opensearch.rst

 ===============================================

 .. warning::
-    As with many beta products, the Aiven for Apache Flink® experience, APIs and CLI calls are currently being redesigned, you might get error messages if using the currently documented ones.
+    As with many beta products, we are currently redesigning the Aiven for Apache Flink® experience, APIs, and CLI calls.

-    We will be working to update all the examples in the documentation.
+    We are also updating all examples in the documentation to reflect these changes.
+During this process, you may encounter error messages as we introduce new improvements.

 To build data pipelines, Apache Flink® requires you to map source and target data structures as `Flink tables <https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/create/#create-table>`_ within an application.
 You can accomplish this through the `Aiven Console <https://console.aiven.io/>`_ or :doc:`Aiven CLI </docs/tools/cli/service/flink>`.